 - Identify and analyze the basic problems of philosophy in the fields of metaphysics, epistemology, and value theory. - Demonstrate a sound working knowledge of the basic principles of logic and the ability to incorporate them in their analyses of philosophical issues. - State and support views on philosophical issues logically, coherently, concisely, and clearly, both orally and in writing.

 Subtotal: 16

 WRT-1 01 English Composition I 3

 PHR-10)1 Introduction to Philosophy 3

-COM munication Elective: Choose CC or COM-102)M- 3
+COM Communication Elective: Choose COM- 100 or COM-102 3

 MAT Math nematics Elective 4

 Free Elective 3